 ELs require instruction that makes content comprehensible, which accelerates acquisition of academic language proficiency and literacy.
-Appropriate instructional support to increase academic English and achievement should include an adequate amount of pre-activities and modeling, access to reading material in their native language for classroom and homework assignments, availability of bilingual books (both fiction and non-fiction), meaningful hands-on activities that contextualize abstract concepts, and use of their native language in writing and speaking activities (even if the teacher does not know this language).
+Appropriate instructional support to increase academic English and achievement should include pre-activities and modeling, access to reading material in their native language for classroom and homework assignments, availability of bilingual books (both fiction and non-fiction), meaningful hands-on activities that contextualize abstract concepts, and use of their native language in writing and speaking activities (even if the teacher does not know this language).
 "Any modification of instruction that depends on supports to bolster the students' access to meaning" (Gottlieb, 2006) is considered a classroom accommodation.
 As the ELs attain fluency in English, fewer variations or accommodations in classroom activities will be necessary.

 English Learners must simultaneously learn English and content.
 The WIDA EL Standards facilitate the design of language development objectives that support, guide, and develop content knowledge and skills at the appropriate level of English proficiency.
-Educators must go beyond teaching ELs survival
+Educators must go beyond teaching ELs survival English by developing their accedemic English through the context of all content areas